-In a world that’s more connected than ever, the amount of data, as well as its sources, continues to increase.
+In a world that’s more connected than ever, data volumes within the enterprise and individual systems continue to rise.
 While managing such a massive amount of data is tricky, there’s another big challenge: maintaining data quality.

-Do you know, data quality issues cost companies in the US more than $3 trillion annually?
-For many businesses, it translates into financial loss, revision in policies, and marred reputation.
+Do you know data quality issues cost companies in the US more than $3 trillion annually?
+It translates into financial loss, revision in policies, and marred reputation for many businesses.

 But why do data quality issues occur?

 Because data is often riddled with errors, lacks consistency, or contains duplicates.
 This can cause interruptions and complications in business processes, resulting in wasted opportunities and decreased ROI.

-This is where data profiling comes in handy.
+This is where data profiling tools come in handy.
 It analyzes and gives a complete breakdown of the source data to help users understand and uncover actionable insights to improve business intelligence.
-Data profiling in ETL is a vital step to ensure data integrity and quality.
+Data profiling in ETL is vital to ensuring data quality and data integrity.

 What is Data Profiling?

 Data profiling offers critical insights into the information that an organization can leverage to its benefit for decision-making and analysis.

 Data profiling tools use analytical algorithms to help scrutinize the data to determine its validity.
-These tools play a vital role in helping businesses streamline their data strategy with the company’s principles and objectives.
-Now that we know what data profiling is, let’s discuss the different processes that require data profiling.
+These tools play a vital role in helping businesses streamline their data strategy with its principles and objectives.
+Now that we know what data profiling is let’s discuss the different processes that require data profiling.

 Where is Data Profiling Used?

 Generally, data profiling is used in the following processes:

 Data migration involves moving a high volume of information across heterogeneous systems, such as files, databases, etc. However, before initiating the transfer via a data migration tool, it is essential to profile the data to identify discrepancies and resolve them to maintain consistency between the old and new systems.

-Data profiling at an initial stage of migration can reduce the risk of errors, duplications, and incorrect information.
+Data profiling tools at an initial stage of migration can reduce the risk of errors, duplications, and incorrect information.